monking/deployftp/README.md

 access to the directory where you installed deployftp will be able to read your password.

-You'll also be asked for the "Assets path."
-This defaults to `*/wp-content/uploads/*`, a pattern to find the uploads folder in a WordPress site, but you can change it to any path.
-This is useful if your Git working copy is ignoring an assets, uploads, or media directory that you want to upload.
-The path is really a pattern compatible with the `find` utility, which will match all the files that you want to upload apart from the Git tracked files.
+You'll also be asked for the **assets path**, which is used in a `find -path` search to match the contents of a directory your Git working copy is ignoring.
+The default (`*/wp-content/uploads/*`) looks for a WordPress uploads directory.

 Caveats
 -------